Kaki-In/Kaki-In/README.md

-- 👋 Hi, I’m @Kaki-In, 16 years old
+- 👋 Hi, I’m @Kaki-In, 17 years old
-- 👀 I’m interested in programming sites, apps and python servers not other programs (GUI also)
+- 👀 I’m interested in programming sites, apps and python servers or other programs (GUI also)
 - 🌱 I’m currently learning at school, on last French year
 - 💞️ I’m looking to collaborate on my two feet to run everywhere else a wall
 - 📫 How to reach me : find and call my number, you've three days